kyguy/kafka-summit-2021/template.md

         host: "*"
 ```
 Here in our KafkaUser resource, we focus on two things:
-- **Authentication**:  So our Kafka user will be recognized by the Kafka cluster via TLS client authentication.
+- **Authentication**:  So our Kafka user will be recognized by the Kafka cluster, here we use TLS client authentication.
-- **Authorization**: So our Kafka user will have privledges via Access Control Lists (ACLs) for reading and writing to our topic.
+- **Authorization**: So our Kafka user will have privledges to interact with topics, here we defined Access Control Lists (ACLs) for reading and writing to our topic.

 ```
 4-user-resource.txt